Spectral heat content for time-changed killed Brownian motions: Introduction

 where $\tau_{\Omega}^{BM}$ is the first exit time of the Brownian motion from the domain $\Omega$.
 Intuitively, the spectral heat content measures the total heat that remains in the domain $\Omega$ at time $t>0$.
 The spectral heat content for the Brownian motion has been studied intensively in the past.
 One interesting feature is that the spectral heat content for a smooth domain admits a complete asymptotic expansion whose coefficients provide geometric information about the domain.
 In particular, the first and second terms involve the Lebesgue measure $|\Omega|$ and the perimeter $|\partial \Omega|$, respectively (\cite[Theorem 6.2]{vandenBerg1989}), while the third term depends on the mean curvature of $\Omega$ (\cite[Theorem 1.1]{BergLeGall94}).

 Replacing the above Laplace operator $\Delta$ with the infinitesimal generator of a general L\'evy process and changing the zero boundary condition into the zero exterior condition (i.e.,\ $u(y,t)=0$ for all $y\in \Omega^{c}$) leads to the definition of the spectral heat content for the L\'evy process.
-The spectral heat content for general L\'evy processes has been recently studied for some classes of killed L\'evy processes (\cite{GPS19, Valverde2017}).
+The spectral heat contents for killed subordinate Brownian motions, which form a subclass of killed L\'evy processes, have been recently studied in \cite{GPS19, Valverde2017}, while the regular heat contents for more general L\'evy processes have been investigated in \cite{CG17}.

 When a L\'evy process is given by a subordinate Brownian motion, which is a Brownian motion composed with an independent subordinator, the corresponding spectral heat content is the spectral heat content for the \textit{killed subordinate Brownian motion}.
 When one reverses the order of killing and time change (subordination), one can naturally consider the spectral heat content for a \textit{subordinate killed Brownian motion}.
 This is the main object of interest in this paper.
 In fact, the paper deals with not only time-changed Brownian motions whose time changes are \textit{subordinators} but also those whose time changes are \textit{inverse subordinators}.
-The latter processes appear naturally in the context of subdiffusions, where the particles spread at a slower pace than the regular Brownian particles.
-In particular, when the time change is given by an inverse $\beta$-stable subordinator, the governing equation for the time-changed Brownian motion is the time-fractional heat equation $\partial_t^\beta u(x,t)=\Delta u(x,t)$, with $\partial_t^\beta$ denoting the Caputo fractional derivative operator of order $\beta$.
-The spectral heat content for time-changed killed Brownian motions is a natural object to study, and it also provides useful information about the spectral heat content for killed time-changed Brownian motions.
+The latter processes are important both theoretically and practically since they naturally appear in the context of subdiffusions, where the particles spread at a slower pace than the regular Brownian particles.
+In the past few decades, such time-changed processes and their various extensions have been widely studied from different perspectives (see e.g.\ \cite{JinKobayashi,Magdziarz_spa,MagdziarzZorawik,MNV1,MS_1,NaneNi2018,HKU-book} and references therein).

+Let us stress that the spectral heat content for time-changed killed Brownian motions is a natural object to study, and it also provides useful information about the spectral heat content for killed time-changed Brownian motions.
+In fact, in \cite{ParkSong21} the asymptotic behavior of the spectral heat content for subordinate killed Brownian motions with respect to stable subordinators plays an essential role in establishing that for killed stable processes.
+We believe that results in this paper play a similar role when studying the asymptotic behavior of the spectral heat content for killed subordinate Brownian motions with respect to general subordinators.